PhotoLibrarian · Photo organization for macOS

 • Engine Rust core with an embedded DuckDB catalogue — and adaptive parallelism that scales to your hardware

-• Formats RAW (NEF, CR2/CR3, ARW, RAF, DNG…), JPEG, HEIF/HEIC, TIFF, PSD, PNG, and video
+• Formats RAW (NEF, CR2/CR3, ARW, RAF, DNG…), JPEG, HEIF/HEIC, TIFF, PSD, PNG — and video with full metadata

 • Scale Tested past a million photographs; copy speeds measured faster than rsync